-Saving regularly not only means you’ll have the deposit ready when you come to buy your house, but it also shows lenders that you’re likely to repay your mortgage on time - win-win!
+Saving regularly not only means you’ll have the deposit ready when you come to buy your house, but it also shows lenders that you’re likely to repay your mortgage on time.
+From budgeting wisely and making cutbacks, to taking advantage of government schemes and speaking to a mortgage adviser, there are countless ways that you can help improve your chances of saving up enough to buy a house.

 1. Budget wisely

-Looking at your incomings against your outgoings can highlight where cutbacks can be made.
-For instance, are you paying for a gym membership that you don’t use anymore?
+By carefully analysing your income and expenses, you can identify areas where cutbacks can be made to save for a deposit.
+For instance, are you paying for a gym membership or streaming subscription that you don’t use anymore?

 2. Make cutbacks